How to install Paving Stones?

 9. Wash paver area as to polymeric sand directions, and let dry.

-The paving stone installer from Vancouver explained that when you install paving stones this way, you have less sand and more crushed stone and therefore less chance of movement.
+The paving stone installer from Vancouver explained that when you install paving stones this way, you have less sand and more roadbase and therefore less chance of movement.
 I have used this method for the last 15 years, and all my patio’s and driveway’s look as good as the day they were installed.

 The Answer: Less Sand = longer and stronger patio/driveway lifespan.